usmanity/usmanity.github.com/resume.md

   </span>
 </div>
 <p>
-  I started here working on the front-end redesign and to bring some new features into the UI.
+  I worked on the front-end redesign of the whole site.
   I've likened my work as user experience designer because all of it is ultimately seen by users.
 I code here using SCSS and javascript.
 Although I'm primarily front-end, I've written backend code along with tests using ruby, ruby on rails, and rSpec.